UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/03-classwork.md

 ## Classwork #2: Repeat classwork #1 with bluetooth module

+You have 2 tasks to be finished

+- Show to our helper that you have correctly setup the HC-05
+- Replicate classwork 1

 ## Classwork #3: Control LEDs by sending commands from computer to MCU through bluetooth.

 Strings to send: